MAGIC observation proposals

 MAGIC OBSERVATIONS PROPOSED BY EXTERNAL SCIENTISTS

-The MAGIC collaboration encourages individual external scientists to propose observations to be performed with the MAGIC telescopes.
-Observation time will be granted by the Time Allocation Committee (TAC) based on scientific merit.
-There is no pre-allocated share for internal or external members.
+The MAGIC collaboration encourages external scientists to propose observations using the MAGIC telescopes, with observation time granted by the Time Allocation Committee (TAC) based on scientific merit.
+There is no predefined allocation of time between internal or external collaborators.

 GUIDE FOR PROPOSAL SUBMISSION